What does saying yes actually cost?

 Net Year 1 Cash Impact −$36,320

-Source: Lailara LLC analysis; inputs confirmed by a $28M specialty food operator.
+Source: Lailara LLC analysis using Cinderhaven Provisions, a synthetic dataset modeling a $25M specialty food brand.
+Cinderhaven is not a real company — it exists to demonstrate methodology without exposing client data.
 4 SKUs, 1,200 Walmart doors, wholesale price $1.00, velocity 2 units/door/week.

 Revenue recognition and cash collection are not the same thing.
-The brand invoices $41,600 in Month 1, but with Walmart's 60-day payment terms and the deduction netting that accompanies first-shipment allowances and free fills, no cash arrives until Month 3.
+The brand invoices $41,600 in Month 1, but with Walmart's Net-30 terms and the deduction netting that accompanies first-shipment allowances and free fills, the first cash does not arrive until Month 2.
 Meanwhile, COGS and operating overhead flow out every month.
-The result is a $165,000 working capital requirement at the trough — a number that does not appear in the broker's projection, and one that has surprised better-capitalized brands than Cinderhaven.
+The result is a $156,352 working capital requirement at the trough in Month 1 — the peak financing need the launch has to fund, a number that does not appear in the broker's projection and one that has surprised better-capitalized brands than Cinderhaven.
+The −$36,320 year-1 ending position is milder because it is mostly timing: about 94% of it is the Month-12 invoice, collected in Month 13.
+Back that out and Year 1 nets to roughly −$2,208, near breakeven, with the account cash-positive in steady state.